GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 8:52pm - I added customer area with MVC area to Areas.
 8:58pm - I changed the routes in startup.cs file in the ScaffoldingReadMe.txt file.
 9:04pm - I moved HomeController.cs file to Area > Customer > Controllers folder and i deleted Data and Models folder.

+14:11:2022

+3:36pm - I started working on Assignment again.
+3:40pm - I modified HomeController.cs file for defining the explicitly in the customer area.
+3:49pm - I moved views to Home and i modified namespace in Homecontroller file.
+3:52pm - I bulid the application and then run.
+Index file working but it required layout file.
+3:59pm - I copied to file and that is _viewimport and _viewstart to customer area.
+4:04pm - I modified _viewstart.cshtml file for reflecting new path.
+4:06pm - Finally, i run the application and its working without any error.